codefresh-io/cap-docs.codefresh.io/_docs/integrations/github-actions.md

 max-width="50%"
 %}

 **Build YAML in GitHub Action**

 The Run column includes the link to the build files for the actions.

-Here are examples of the build file for the GitHub Action (top) and of the Codefresh report image step in the action (below)
+Here are examples of the build file for the GitHub Action (top) and of the Codefresh report image step in the action (below).

 {% include image.html
 lightbox="true"